auerswal/pubcloud2020/ex3-web/README.md

 As far as I understand it the default security group used for the default VPC does not allow SSH access.
-Thus I expect to need to create a suitable security group as well.
+Thus I expect to need to either update the default security group, or create a suitable security group as well.

-## 2. Deploy a VM in the default VPC
+### 2. Deploy a VM in the default VPC

+Deploying a virtual machine (VM) respectively EC instance is a preparatory step if the intent is to later configure it, either manually, or using a configuration management system.
+Since I want to use *cloud-init* to combine deployment and provisioning, I will not yet start an EC2 instance in this step.

-### Determining the AMI ID
+#### Determining the AMI ID

 Starting a virtual machine on
 [AWS EC2](https://aws.amazon.com/ec2/)